-Topics: Big Data, Sales, Machine Learning, Mobile Technology, cloud computing, Product Information Management, Sales Performance Management, analytics, digital technology, Billing and Recurring Revenue, Digital Commerce, Operations & Supply Chain, Sales and Operations Planning, Machine Learning and Cognitive Computing, Sales Enablement and Execution, Sales Planning and Analytics
+Topics: Big Data, Sales, Machine Learning, Mobile Technology, Office of Finance, Analytics, Cloud Computing, Collaboration, Product Information Management, Sales Performance Management, Digital Technology, Digital Commerce, Operations & Supply Chain, Sales and Operations Planning, Machine Learning and Cognitive Computing, Sales Enablement and Execution, Sales Planning and Analytics

 Until recently most organizations deployed systems on their own premises to build communications and contact center infrastructures, which often required them to integrate products from several vendors.
 In the past few years many vendors have moved their systems to the cloud, and others have begun as cloud-based suppliers.
 This trend has opened up the opportunity for more organizations to take advantage of modern communication systems and contact centers.
 Using the cloud for either, or both can save money and resources, reduce risk, and make available more integrated, multi-channel systems.
 While the adoption of such systems has undoubtedly increased and is likely to continue to do so, our benchmark research into next-generation contact centers in the cloud finds that many organizations still prefer to remain on premises, and adoption of cloud-based systems occurs on a case-by-case basis.
 In addition, many organizations look for vendors that support multiple models so they have the option of starting out using one model but transitioning later to another, including to a hybrid model in which some systems are on-premises and others are cloud-based..

-Topics: Big Data, Mobile, Customer Analytics, Customer Engagement, Customer Experience, Machine Learning, Wearable Computing, cloud computing, Business Intelligence, Collaboration, Internet of Things, Contact Center, Digital Commerce, Subscription Billing
+Topics: Big Data, Mobile, Customer Analytics, Customer Engagement, Customer Experience, Machine Learning, Wearable Computing, Analytics, Business Intelligence, Cloud Computing, Collaboration, Internet of Things, Contact Center, Digital Commerce, Subscription Billing

 Big data initially was characterized in terms of “the three V’s,” volume, velocity and variety.
 Nearly five years ago I wrote about the three V’s as a way to explain why new and different technologies were needed to deal with big data.
 Since then the industry has tackled many of the technical challenges associated with the three V’s.
 In 2017 I propose that we focus instead on a different letter, which includes these A’s: analytics, awareness, anticipation and action.
 I’ll explain why each is important at this stage of big data evolution.